Morotskungen/datascience_blogpost/README.md

 There is a positive correlation between level of help per step and at least one correct answer. <br>
 There is a positive correlation between time spent per step and at least one correct answer. <br>
 There is a positive correlation between number of incorrect attempts per step and at least one correct answer. <br>

+### Files used

+### Workflow
+CRISP-DM has been used when possible.
+Defining business problem has however been done by myself alone and no communication with owner of data has been made.

 ### Statistics provided